Kitchen Culture Cooking Club

 For those who wish to display-and-discuss their projects with like-minded people, I invite you to join the KITCHEN CULTURE Cooking Club Facebook Group (formerly the TSUDOI Project), an interactive community space.

-Download a copy of my March 2025 newsletter about Celebrating SAKURA.
+Download a copy of my October 2025 newsletter about TSUTSUMU (wrapping), check it out.

 Recipes and Resources